saaedc/100-days-of-nautobot/Day019_Getting_to_Know_Job_Models/README.md

 >>>
 ```

-Today's challenge is heavy on background knowledge on Nautobot Job models than hands on.
+Today's challenge focuses heavily on background knowledge of Nautobot Job models rather than hands-on practice.
 As a beginner, we should be a bit cautious about modifying any core Data models that is not exposed to us.

 As we become more familiar with Nautobot jobs, we might need to revisit some of these fields during troubleshooting.